 Legal Studies Tours are specifically designed to cover the content in the subject outlines for Stages 1 and 2 Legal Studies.
 The tours include information for Stage 1 Topics (2) People, Structures and Processes and (3) Law-making, as well as Stage 2 Topics (1) Australian Legal System, (2) Constitutional Government and (3) Law-making.
 Please follow the links below for further information about the content of the tour and how it is linked to the Legal Studies learning requirements.

-Visits are recommended on parliamentary sitting days so that students can watch Parliament in action.
-Legal Studies students are invited to sit in the open galleries (rather than the glassed-in gallery) in order to get the full experience of proceedings in the parliamentary Chamber.
+Visits are recommended on parliamentary meeting days so that students can watch Parliament in action.
+Legal Studies students are invited to sit in the open galleries (rather than the glassed-in gallery) in order to fully experience the proceedings of the Assembly.

-Legal Studies Tours are 60 minutes and teachers are encouraged to add an extra 30 minutes to watch parliament if visiting on a sitting day.
+Legal Studies Tours are 60 minutes and teachers are encouraged to add an extra 30 minutes to watch parliament if visiting on a meeting day.